 About the Journal

-Georgian Medical Journal (GMJ) is a peer-reviewed, open-access general medical journal publishing original research, reviews, brief reports, case reports, practice guidelines, viewpoints/editorials, and health systems studies relevant to Georgia and the wider region.
+The Georgian Medical Journal (GMJ) is an independent, peer-reviewed, open-access journal publishing original research, reviews, brief reports, case reports, practice guidelines, viewpoints, editorials, and health systems studies relevant to Georgia and the wider region.
 Submissions are accepted in Georgian and English.
-GMJ was established by the Public Health Institute of Georgia (PHIG) and is led by Editor-in-Chief Prof. Giorgi Pkhakadze, MD, MPH, PhD.

 Focus and Scope